Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Medicare Part B (and Part A) General Enrollment Period

-For Medicare beneficiaries who didn’t enroll in Medicare Part B during their initial enrollment window, enrollment is available during the first three months of each year (January 1 to March 31), during the General Enrollment Period, with coverage effective the month after you enroll (that’s as of 2023; in previous years, the effective date was July 1 if you enrolled during the GEP).
+For Medicare beneficiaries who didn’t enroll in Medicare Part B during their initial enrollment window, enrollment is available during the first three months of each year (January 1 to March 31), during the General Enrollment Period, with coverage effective the month after you enroll (that started in 2023; in previous years, the effective date was July 1 if you enrolled during the GEP).

 A penalty may apply, with the Part B premium increased by 10% for each year that enrollment was delayed, if the person wasn’t covered by an employer-sponsored plan during the time that enrollment was delayed.

-Most people get Medicare Part A automatically, and for free, when they turn 65.
+Most people get Medicare Part A automatically, and without having to pay a premium, when they turn 65.
 But people who don’t have enough work history (or spouse’s work history) to qualify for premium-free Part A have to pay premiums if they want Part A coverage.
 If they choose not to enroll in Part A when they turn 65, they can do so later, during the January — March general enrollment period.
 But as is the case with Part B, a late enrollment penalty may apply for those who have to pay premiums for Part A and sign up after their initial eligibility window ends.

 Four ways to leave Medicare Advantage

 Medicare Advantage (Medicare Part C) has become increasingly popular over the last decade.
-Almost 49% of all Medicare beneficiaries were in Medicare Advantage plans (or Medicare Cost plans, but very few people are enrolled in those) as of 2023,1 a percentage that has been steadily growing over the years.2
+More than 50% of all Medicare beneficiaries were in Medicare Advantage plans (or Medicare Cost plans, but very few people are enrolled in those) as of 2024,2 a percentage that has been steadily growing over the years.3

 But although enrollment in Advantage plans is rapidly increasing, that doesn’t mean everyone is happy with Medicare Advantage, or that it’s the right option for all Medicare beneficiaries who enroll in it.